faisalramdan17/flutter_apple_music/README.md

 ### Folders
 1) **api**: Contains providers and repositories for handle API communication from webservice or restful API.
 2) **app**: Contains the pure GetX State Management for implement business logic, presentation logic and UI widget with **controllers** and **views**.
 And also intelligent dependency injection with **bindings**
-3) **models**: Contains generated models and serializers from JSON that consisted with data on any variable and collections.
+3) **models**: Generated models and serializers from JSON that contains data on any variable and collections.
 4) **routes**: Contains the pure GetX Route Management for navigation between pages.
 5) **shared**: Contains configuration with constants, utilities, extentions, theme style, popup dialogs, and global widgets for the Flutter project.